Azure/autorest.typescript/test/integration/generated/customUrlRest/README.md

-# CustomUrlRest client REST client library for JavaScript
+# CustomUrlRest client library for JavaScript

 Test Infrastructure for AutoRest